scottgigawatt/duplex/README.md

-🍿 _If this project were a character, it’d be Walter White yelling, “I am the one who knocks!”
-Smash that ⭐️ and make it kingpin famous._
+🍿 _Smash that ⭐️ like it's the Netflix "Skip Intro" button._

 # Duplex 📺🚀